Category Archives: Health

 Telling family

-Saturday night, as we put Callie in bed, she was weaker than I’d ever seen her.
+Saturday night, as we put Callie in bed, she was so much weaker than I’d ever seen her.
 She could still communicate with us through little sighs and nods and by fluttering her eyes a little.

 As a nurse, Christy has cared for dying patients.
 She recognized something in Callie’s breathing and appearance that left no doubt Callie’s life was nearing its end.
 It seemed possible Callie wouldn’t make it through the night.